PLAN A EUROPEAN WEDDING ON A BUDGET

 Pick a country that has a personal meaning, either family ethnic history, or a love or fascination with a country's culture.
 You can consider budget in your choice.
 If you don’t have the wallet of a Hollywood movie star, rather than go to high cost big cities like Paris, Rome of London, look at outlying areas off the beaten path.
 You’ll want lodgings for guests that fit the tone you want to set at a reasonable cost that can house your guest list.
 In some cases you might rent an entire country house or villa rather than hotel rooms as part of a package.

 Do you want to get married in a wine vineyard or a medieval castle?
-A monastery or Mediterranean beach at sunset.
+A monastery or Mediterranean beach at sunset?
 Many unique historic sites and destinations in Europe, especially private ones and those with hotels specifically cater to weddings as a main part of their business.

 Ireland has many castles and unique venues for weddings with its green fields and lush history, Malahide Castle does not have a hotel but you can rent its great hall or Clontarf Castle Hotel both near Dublin, on the west side Glenlo Abbey Hotel in Galway or the glorious Dromoland Castle near Shannon.
 Get married on the blustery Cliffs of Moher and honeymoon in the Burren or the quiet countryside of Belle Isle in Northern Ireland.
 In Kilkenny, the beautiful equestrian Mount Juliet.

 Germany Wanna be a Damsel at a Rhine River castle?
-Reichenstein Castle is a very popular spot at the price or up the river a bit the Schonburg Castle Hotel, though it requires more climbing.
+Reichenstein Castle is a very popular spot or up the river a bit the Schonburg Castle Hotel, though it requires more climbing.
 If you have a Gothic bent, be Frankenstein’s Bride at the castle ruins in Castle Frankenstein Darmstadt or the ever popular Heidelberg Castle and honeymoon on the Neckar River.

 PLANNER – TRAVEL